tinaponting/Genesis-child-themes-3/README.md

 IMPORTANT: Take notepad + and take style.css and delate: Updated URL!
 If thehe is one!

-Tested with: Genesis Framework: Version: 3.3.5 + Wordpress: 5.8.2 +
+Tested with: Genesis Framework: Version: 3.3.5 + Wordpress: 5.9.1 +

 ..................................

 Themes:
 * Stella - A common themes, too smal for my taste, but someone else? likes it!
 * Blushing - A  common theme for femine touch.
+* Lovely - A common woamn theme with blavk meny.